zxmeng98/Sylvie/README.md

 #### Hardware Dependencies

-- A X86-CPU machine with at least 120 GB host memory
+- A CPU machine with at least 120 GB host memory
-- At least five Nvidia GPUs (at least 11 GB each)
+- At least five Nvidia GPUs (at least 24 GB each)

 #### Software Dependencies